Written by Sean Marchese, MS, RN | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Fran Mannino | Last Update: August 7, 2024

 Diagnosing Mesothelioma and Asbestosis

 Diagnosing any asbestos-related disease requires thorough medical and occupational screening.
-Similar to other forms of pulmonary fibrosis, the cause of asbestosis may not be revealed through a review of symptoms and simple imaging unless there is a known history or risk of toxic exposure.
+Similar to other forms of pulmonary fibrosis, the cause of asbestosis may not be revealed through a review of symptoms and simple imaging unless there is a known history or risk of asbestos exposure.

 The first step in diagnosing both diseases is talking with a primary care physician about respiratory changes or other health issues.
 A doctor will order a chest X-ray or CT scan to determine if there are visual abnormalities in the lungs, according to a 2021 review by the U.S. National Library of Medicine.